LarryBattle/SameTimeTrackStatus/README.md

 SameTimeTrackStatus
 ===================

-Logs the status of users in IBM Lotus Notes 8+
+Logs the status of users in IBM Lotus Notes SameTime 8+

 Setup: